Reneechang17/Spring-MicroJobHub/README.md

   - Postgres: Stores application configuration in a centralized manner, allowing services to retrieve and apply configurations dynamically without service restarts.
   - Zipkin & RabbitMQ: Deploys Zipkin for distributed tracing capabilities, RabbitMQ for messaging system to handle communication between services.

+- If use k8s, our project do not need API Gateway and Eureka server.